isomerpages/moe-greenridgesec/_curriculum/ICT/Information Communicaion Technology (ICT).md

 We nurture our Greenridgeans to
 - deepen their digital literacy skills and
--	be responsible users of information technology through active and integrated use of technology in our students’ learning experience.
+-	be responsible users of information technology through active and integrated use of technology in our students’ learning experience.<br>

 #### HOW WE ENGAGE OUR STUDENTS

 In our journey to get our students to Imagine, Discover, Express, Accomplish and Serve, technology